liamlows/StarlingBotJS/README.md

   - If on OSX install xcode and then CLI tools `xcode-select --install`
   - If on windows... good luck (joking, but im not sure what is needed as i just use WSL2, maybe visual studio?)

-2. Create a .env file with the following information
+2. Create a .env file with the following information in the root of the project

 ```
 DISCORD_TOKEN=